Au-yeong Pak Kuan

-Au-Yeong Pak Kuan (欧阳伯钧 (歐陽伯鈞), born 24 August 1960) is a former Singaporean footballer and team captain for the Singapore national football team.
-He made his international debut in 1979 and had more than 80 appearances for the Singapore national football team.
-Au Yeong was nominated by the Football Association of Singapore for the Singapore National Olympic Council's meritorious award and was the recipient of a Football Association of Singapore overseas scholarship studies award.
-Au Yeong also captained Singapore in the 1984 Asian Cup.
+Au-Yeong Pak Kuan (欧阳伯钧 (歐陽伯鈞), born 24 August 1960) is a Singaporean former footballer and team captain for the Singapore national football team, for which he made more than 80 appearances.
+He was nominated by the Football Association of Singapore for the Singapore National Olympic Council's meritorious award, was the recipient of a Football Association of Singapore overseas scholarship studies award and also captained Singapore at the 1984 Asian Cup.

 Early life

 Au Yeong studied in Raffles Institution, Singapore Polytechnic and the University of Surrey.

-It was during his years in Raffles Institution from 1973 – 1978, which saw Au Yeong truly developed his football and leadership skills.
-Coaches who had inspired him were Mr. RBI Pates and Mr Syed Ahmad Alsagoff.
-Au Yeong went on to represent the Combined Schools Team (1976-1978), Singapore Youth Team (1977–78) and the National Intermediate Team (1978).The pinnacle of this youth development phase was when Au Yeong coached, played and captained the Raffles Institution’s Post Secondary Team to win the Post Secondary National Schools Championship Finals at the National Stadium in 1978.
-He scored a hattrick and Raffles Institution went on to win 5-1 over Geylang Serai Vocational Institute.
+During his years in Raffles Institution from 1973 to 1978, he developed his football and leadership skills.
+Coaches who had inspired him were RBI Pates and Syed Ahmad Alsagoff.
+Au Yeong went on to represent the Combined Schools Team (1976-1978), Singapore Youth Team (1977–78) and the National Intermediate Team (1978).The pinnacle of this youth development phase was when Au Yeong coached, played and captained the Raffles Institution's Post Secondary Team to win the Post Secondary National Schools Championship Finals at the National Stadium in 1978.
+He scored a hattrick and Raffles Institution went on to win 5–1 over Geylang Serai Vocational Institute.
 A memorable match firmly etched in his young memory.
 That team was one of the best which Raffles Institution had ever produced.

 Football career

 Club career

 Au Yeong played his first club level football with the Singapore Armed Forces football team (SAFSA) when he was drafted into the armed forces in 1979.
-Between 1979 and 1981 Au Yeong represented SAFSA in the domestic National Football League Division I. He then joined Changi CSC between 1982-1984.
+Between 1979 and 1981 Au Yeong represented SAFSA in the domestic National Football League Division I. He then joined Changi CSC between 1982 and 1984.
 Following his graduation from his overseas studies, Au Yeong returned to Singapore FA in 1988 and retired from national football duties in 1989.
 He however continued playing at club level for Jurong FC (formerly known as Jurong Town FC) in the FAS Premier League, an inaugural semi professional league, in Singapore where they won the President's Cup and Singapore Pool's Cup in 1989 and finished runners-up to Geylang International in the league in 1989 and 1990.
 In 1991, at the age of 30, Au Yeong subsequently retired from football in Singapore.

 International career

-Au Yeong was recruited to the national team by Jita Singh in 1979 and made his international debut for Singapore FA in friendly match against the South Korean national football team in the same year.
-He captained the Singapore national football team from 1981 to 1985 amassing more than 80 caps and 16 goals in total for the country from 1979 to 1989.tournaments.
+Au Yeong was recruited to the national team by Jita Singh in 1979 and made his international debut for Singapore FA in friendly match against the South Korea national football team in the same year.
+He captained the Singapore national football team from 1981 to 1985 amassing more than 80 caps and 16 goals in total for the country from 1979 to 1989 tournaments.
 Au Yeong participated in the following tournaments.